 Though it got most of the looks in the family, Fender’s Jazz Bass is nonetheless the tag-along younger brother to the Precision.
 Benefitting from the elder’s success, it was designed in response to market demand for something with a brighter, more-aggressive tone.
 In the process, Fender also made it “sexier” via a streamlined silhouette, so it’s little wonder the Jazz has drawn great reverence since its introduction in 1960.

 One devotee of the Jazz Bass is Rush’s Geddy Lee, who began using a ’72 model after picking it up at a pawn shop in the mid ’70s while on a tour stop in (of all places) Kalamazoo, Michigan.
 Content with his famed Rickenbacker 4001, the Jazz didn’t accompany him to studio or stage until the recording of Moving Pictures, the epic 1980 disc that included “Tom Sawyer” and pushed the band into the mainstream while helping make Lee an influential player.
-Today, a “black-block” Jazz like his brings the better part of $5,000 on the collectible market.
+Today, a vintage “black-block” Jazz like his brings the better part of $5,000 on the collectible market.

 For those fond of the aesthetic or seeking to emulate one of their heroes (a lot of big-name players gravitated to the Jazz of that era) without having to loosen their grip on so many Loonies, Fender’s Geddy Lee Artist Series Jazz Bass may fit the bill.

-Offered in U.S. and imported versions with identical specs – alder body, one-piece maple neck, 9.5″-radius fingerboard with 20 medium jumbo frets, 1.49″ (38 mm) synthetic-bone nut, and 34″ scale – the import more closely mirrors the original thanks to its black celluloid binding and block inlays, American Vintage pickups, and ’70s-style open-gear tuners.
+Offered in U.S. and imported versions with many of the same specs – alder body, one-piece maple neck, 9.5″-radius fingerboard with 20 medium jumbo frets, 1.49″ (38 mm) synthetic-bone nut, and 34″ scale – the import more closely mirrors the original thanks to its black celluloid binding and block inlays, American Vintage pickups, and ’70s-style open-gear tuners.
 The domestic model, meanwhile, has a four-ply white-pearloid binding and pearloid fretboard markers on an oiled neck (per mods Lee later made to his personal instruments), a thicker custom neck profile, custom-voiced pickups, nickel/chrome hardware, and an upgraded/signature bridge.

 Time does wonderful things to well-maintained musical instruments, so A/B comparisons between vintage and new can be unfair; the neck on the ’72 offered a sofa-comfy feel thanks to wear and the placebo effect of the tint in its finish.
 Also, the old fella weighed 8.75 pounds compared to the reissue’s 9.25, and overall, its feel – whether in the transition from the neck to the back of the headstock or on its body contours – bears the nuances of hand-carving.
 Still, in terms of playability, the Artist Series held its own.
 While Mr. Lee himself came to prefer an oiled neck, the urethane finish on the import wasn’t the least bit tacky (experiences vary based on body chemistry), and the fact its specs so closely mirror the ’72 made it feel “right.”